-- turning in someone else's work as one's own, whether borrowed, copied, or purchased - copying words, ideas, statistics, phrases, music, or artwork from someone else without giving credit through use of quotation marks and correct citation - paraphrasing or summarizing someone else's ideas (expressing the other person's ideas in ones's own words) without crediting that person for the ideas - supplying false citation information for sources

-• using more material from sources than from ones's own thoughts (even if sources are cited, they cannot make up the majority of one's work, because instructors usually require original work)
+- turning in someone else's work as one's own, whether borrowed, copied, or purchased, including AI generted content. - copying words, ideas, statistics, phrases, music, or artwork from someone else without giving credit through use of quotation marks and correct citation. - paraphrasing or summarizing someone else's ideas (expressing the other person's ideas in one's own words) without crediting that person for the ideas. - supplying false citation information for sources. - using more material from sources than from one's own thoughts (even if sources are cited, they cannot make up the majority of one's work, because instructors usually require original work). - Submitting the same work for multiple courses without prior approval or proper self-citation.

-Penalties:
+Penalties